MikeBishop/http-layering/draft-bishop-decomposing-http.md

 lifetime (e.g. "Connection: keep-alive"), blurring the distinction between message metadata and connection metadata.
 These headers were formalized in HTTP/1.1.
 This improvement means that connections are reused -- when the end of a response has been received, a new request can be sent.
+However, this blurring made it difficult for some implementations to correctly identify the presence and length of bodies, making request-smuggling attacks possible as in
+{{watchfire-request-smuggling}}.

 Throttling of simultaneous requests was fully in the realm of implementations, which constrained themselves to opening only